 Like most other couples who divorce or separate, you probably realize that you need to address custody and visitation.
 Without a doubt, these issues need addressing, but so many more issues also require your attention as you design your parenting plan.

 If you and the other parent can work together for the good of the child, you retain the freedom to create a plan that fits your family best.
 The two of you can tailor it to your needs and the needs of your child.
 Your plan can include as many details as you wish and can even include a way for the two of you to resolve conflicts since no two parents agree all the time.

-Beyond custody and visitation
+Beyond Custody and Visitation

-Most children thrive on routine and schedules.
+Most children thrive on routines and schedules.
 Especially during a time when things change and their one home becomes two, they could cling to their routines whether they realize it or not.
 The more continuity you and the other parent provide, the better the chance that your child will adjust to the new family structure.
 To that end, you may consider outlining the “rules” for the following situations and needs:

 - Daily routine

 - Illness of the child

 - Extracurricular activities